Epiphyllum spp.

 Sun

+Epiphyllums grow best in 50 to 75 percent shade.
 Indoors, this means they should be grown primarily in bright, indirect light.

-For those growing orchid cacti outdoors, they should be hung under trees in dappled shade, or grown under laths or shade fabric.
+Outdoors, they should be hung under trees in dappled shade, or grown under laths or shade fabric.

-Indoors or out, expose epiphyllums to a few hours of direct sun in the morning, which will help promote flowering.
+Indoors or out, expose epiphyllums to a few hours of direct sun in the morning which will help promote flowering.

 When temperatures are particularly hot, err on the side of providing more shade to help the plant resist heat stress.